jamesr66a/onnx/docs/Operators.md

 ### <a name="Concat"></a><a name="concat">**Concat**</a>

-  Concatenate a list of tensors into a single tensor

 #### Versioning

 This operator is used if you are using version 4 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: